 Parameters sort\ops - Whether to sort operations by qubit.
-This is True by default for backwards compatibility but will change in a future version.
+This is True by default for backwards compatibility but will change in pyQuil 2.0.
 Callers should never rely on comparing id's for testing equality.
 See operations\as\set instead.